-Objectives: Other - foster livable neighborhoods and celebrate diversity.
+Objectives: Other - foster livable neighborhoods and celebrate diversity

-Used HCV program to expand housing opportunities beyond areas of traditional low-income and minority concentration; distribute maps at each briefing session for HCV applicants which delineate areas of the City of Arlington with lesser concentrations of poverty.
+- Used HCV program to expand housing opportunities beyond areas of traditional low-income and minority concentration; distributed maps at each briefing session for HCV applicants which delineate areas of the City of Arlington with lesser concentrations of poverty. - Facilitated support for tax credit developments in areas of the City with higher opportunities for families.